darkrelics/eidolon-engine/documentation/concurrency.md

 ## Deadlock Prevention Strategies

-### 1. Timeout-based Lock Acquisition
+### 1. Timeout‑based Lock Acquisition

-For non-critical operations that might block, consider using a timeout.
+For non‑critical operations that might block, consider using a timeout.
 This is an advanced technique and should be used sparingly.

 ```go
 func tryLockWithTimeout(mu *sync.RWMutex, timeout time.Duration) bool {